Deasun/snAPP/testing.md

   - Opera
   - Microsoft Edge

-> Unresolved bugs:
+- **Unresolved bugs:**
-- Clicking on the tab panes for displaying feature and bug charts in Chrome causes the page to 'blink'
+    1. Clicking on the tab panes for displaying feature and bug charts in Chrome causes the page to 'blink'
-- <embed> tag is not supported in Microsoft Edge preventing the pygal charts from rendering
+    2. *embed* tag is not supported in Microsoft Edge preventing the pygal charts from rendering in that browser

-- The application [Can I Use](https://www.caniuse.com) was used to check CSS code against the latest vendor prefix requirements.
+- **The application [Can I Use](https://www.caniuse.com)** was used to check CSS code against the latest vendor prefix requirements.